Antipolar ordering of topological defects in active liquid crystals: CONCLUSIONS

 \section{CONCLUSIONS}

 Recent experimental and theoretical studies showed that fourth-order PDE models for scalar and vector fields provide an accurate quantitative description of surface-pattern formation in soft elastic materials~\cite{2015Stoop_NatMat} and orientational order in dense bacterial fluids \cite{2012Wensink,2013Dunkel_PRL}.
 Here, we have generalized these ideas to matrix-valued fields describing soft active nematics.
-The above analysis demonstrates that a generic fourth-order $Q$-tensor model can shed light on previously unexplained experimental observations in 2D ALCs~\cite{2015DeCamp}, including the emergence of orientational order of topological defects.
-The fact that three vastly different soft matter systems can be treated quantitatively in terms of structurally similar higher-order PDEs~\cite{2012Wensink,2013Dunkel_PRL,2015Stoop_NatMat} promises a unified mathematical framework for the description of pattern formation processes in a broad class of complex materials.
+The above analysis demonstrates that a generic fourth-order $Q$-tensor model can shed light on experimental observations in 2D ALCs~\cite{2015DeCamp}, including the emergence of orientational order of topological defects.
+Physically, the higher-order generalization~\eqref{e:free-energy} becomes necessary because the commonly adopted LdG free-energy, which was designed to describe passive liquid crystals, does not account for the experimentally observed spontaneous buckling of motor-driven ALCs~\cite{2012Sanchez_Nature}.
+More generally, the fact that three vastly different soft matter systems can be treated quantitatively in terms of structurally similar higher-order PDEs~\cite{2012Wensink,2013Dunkel_PRL,2015Stoop_NatMat} promises a unified mathematical framework for the description of pattern formation processes in a broad class of complex materials.
 In addition, the free-energy analogy~\cite{PhysRevA.38.2132} between dense ALCs and generalized Gross-Pitaevskii models suggests that the self-organization principles~\cite{Goldenfeld:2011aa} of mesoscopic active matter and microscopic quantum systems~\cite{PhysRevLett.88.090401,Lin:2011aa,PhysRevLett.109.095302,Parker:2013aa} could be more similar than previously thought.

 \textbf{Acknowledgments.} This work was supported by the NSF Mathematical Sciences Postdoctoral Research Fellowship DMS-1400934 (A.O.), an MIT Solomon Buchsbaum Fund Award (J.D.) and an Alfred P. Sloan Research Fellowship (J.D.).
-The authors would like to thank Zvonimir Dogic and Stephen DeCamp for kindly sharing their experimental data and details of their experiments, and Michael Hagan, Jean-Francois Joanny, Ken Kamrin, Mehran Kardar, Cristina Marchetti, Jonasz Slomka, Norbert Stoop, Francis Woodhouse and Martin Zwierlein for insightful discussions and helpful comments.
+The authors would like to thank Zvonimir Dogic and Stephen DeCamp for sharing their experimental data and explaining the details of their experiments, and Hugues Chat\'e, Michael Hagan, Jean-Francois Joanny, Ken Kamrin, Mehran Kardar, Cristina Marchetti, Jonasz Slomka, Norbert Stoop, Francis Woodhouse and Martin Zwierlein for insightful discussions and helpful comments.